 Back to Blog

-Rhythm is one of the essential ingredients when making literally any type of music.
+Rhythm in music is one of the essential ingredients when making literally any type of music.
 Unless you make ambient, drone music–but otherwise, it’s an essential ingredient.

 But how we define rhythm can sometimes be a little muddy.
 Different musicians from different genres will give you a different description when you ask.